walles/theminator/README.md

 - Give tab text some color that's readable vs the tab background
 - Give not-selected editor tabs a color with some (but not too much) contrast vs the editor background color
+- Color the empty space next to the tabs with `tab.inactiveBackground`